iizukanao/picam/etc/README.md

 Edit /etc/default/picam to match your environment.

-To make picam starts automatically on boot:
+To start picam automatically on boot:

     $ sudo update-rc.d picam defaults